 Furthermore, there is NO SUBSTITUTE for investing in getting a professional photographer to do a shoot in your venue.
 If you’re just launching your venue, or you have a new product being launched, a professional photographer is pretty much a mandatory expense.

-This guide is designed to help you and your staff create a stream of steady social media content that will look great, and will keep your followers coming back for more.
+This guide is designed to help you and your staff create a stream of steady social media pictures that will look great, and will keep your followers coming back for more.

-The overall objectives of good social media content:
+The overall objectives of good social media pictures:

 - To encourage engagement on the social media post.